hai-vr/combo-gesture-expressions-av3/writedefaults.md

 This means we need to create an Avatar Mask to add in the FX Layer.
 However, that Avatar Mask needs to be crafted carefully:

 - If a layer has animations that animates references such as Material swaps, then the Avatar Mask must *allow* that transform in the mask.
+This is because the Material swap will no longer animate if it is masked.
 - In the real world, there are prefabs that animate Transforms in the FX Playable Layer.
 Therefore the mask must *allow* these unusual transforms in order not to break existing prefabs.
 - If there are zero transforms that need to be *allowed* by the above rules, then the Avatar Mask must *allow* at least 1 transform (it can be a transform that does not exist), because an Avatar Mask that has 0 transforms is considered to be *allowing all* the transforms.